cginternals/glbinding/README.md

 #### Alternative Signatures

 The OpenGL API is designed without function overloading using only simple parameter types.
 This results in explicit parameter encoding in function names for conceptually overloaded functions (e.g., glTexParameteri and glTexParameterf).
 Another design decision for the OpenGL API is the high similarity of the integer, boolean, enum, and bitfield data types.
-This means, that for *overloaded* functions, there is no separate function for ```GLboolean```, ```GLenum``` and ```GLbitfield``` types.
-Using the type-save function from glbinding, some typically compiling code constructs are now broken.
+This means, that for *overloaded* functions, there is no separate function for ```GLboolean```, ```GLenum```, and ```GLbitfield``` types.
+Using type-save functions of glbinding, some typically compiling code constructs are now deliberately broken.
 For most of those cases we provide alternative *overloaded* function signatures.
-Additionally, we also fix signatures that are semantically broken in the ```gl.xml``` without noticing when using the type similarity of the integer types.
+Additionally, we also fix signatures that are semantically broken in the OpenGL API specification, i.e., when base types (C types) are similar such as in the case of enums and integers.

-To use these alternative function signatures, confer to the following example:
+To use alternative function signatures, confer to the following example:
 ```cpp
 #include <glbinding/gl/gl.h>
 #include <glbinding/gl/functions-patches.h>